SteveDeJongh/LS_170/review.md

 -Have a broad understanding of flow control and congestion avoidance

+TCP implements Flow control to prevent the sender from overwhelming the receiver with too much data at once.
+TCP implements this by tell the other side of the connection how much data it is willing to accept via the WINDOW field in the TCP header.
+The number can change throughout the connection, as data loads will change.

+TCP implements congestion avoidance by listening to the data loss feedback.
+If lots of messages are requiring retransmission, TCP takes this as a sign the network is congested and reduces the size of the transmission window.

+-(SD) Multiplexing and demultiplexing
+Multiplexing and demultiplexing provides the ability to trasnmit multiple signals over a single channel.

 URLs
--Be able to identify the components of a URL, including query strings -Be able to construct a valid URL
+-Be able to identify the components of a URL, including query strings URLs are made of 5 components: `http://wwww.example.com:88/home?item=book` `http` - This the scheme and always comes before the colon and two forward slashes.
+It tells the client how to access the resource.
+`www.example.com` - This is the host.
+It tell the client where the resource is hosted or located.
+`:88` - This is the port number.
+IT is only required if you want to use a port other than the default.
+`/home` - This is the path.
+It shows what local resource is being requested.
+This part of the url is optional.
+`?item=book` - This is a query string, which is made up of query parameters.
+IT is uses to send data to the server.
+This part is also optional.

+-Be able to construct a valid URL

--Have an understanding of what URL encoding is and when it might be used
+-Have an understanding of what URL encoding is and when it might be used URL Encoding is done using a `%` symbol and the UTF-8 code to include the character in the url.
+This is done when the character is not part of the 128-character ASCII character set, or when the character being used is a reserved or unsafe ASCII character.

+Characters must be encoed if:
+They have no correspdoning character within the standard aSCII character set.
+The use fot he character is unsafe since it may be misinterpreted or modifed by some systems.
+The character is reserverd for special use within the URL scheme (ie: / ? : @ and &)

 HTTP and the Request/Response Cycle
 -Be able to explain what HTTP requests and responses are, and identify the components of each